Nikhil-Srimanth/POULTRY_APP/README.md

 ﻿# POULTRY_APP
 # 🐔 Poultry Disease Prediction System

-A smart web-based system to predict poultry diseases using machine learning models based on symptoms or images, helping farmers and poultry owners with early diagnosis and treatment recommendations.
+A smart web-based system to predict poultry diseases using deep learning models based on  images, helping farmers and poultry owners with early diagnosis.

 ## 🔍 Overview